wentzeld/documentation/docs/Using Any API/array-response.md

 1. Fund your contract with 0.1 LINK.
 To learn how to send LINK to contracts, read the [Fund Your Contracts](/docs/fund-your-contract/) page.

-1. Call the `id` function to confirm that it is not set.
+1. Call the `id` function to confirm that the `id` state variable is not set.

 1. Run the `requestFirstId` function.
 This builds the `Chainlink.Request` using the correct parameters.
 The `req.add("path", "0,id")` request parameter tells the oracle node to fetch the id at index 0 of the array returned by the GET request.